Facebook employees consider work stoppage to push Zuckerberg to take action on Trump

 Facebook has internally acknowledged that the decision to let Trump use its platform without inhibition presents a barrier to convincing candidates to join the company.
 “Many of you are facing difficult questions from candidates about attacks on the Black community as well as Facebook policy decisions concerning Trump’s posts,” wrote Miranda Kalinowski, the company’s global head of recruitment, in an internal post.

-“We’ve created messaging for candidates that we hope you may find hopeful as you’re navigating these hard conversations during interviews and other candidate touchpoints,” she continued.
+“We’ve created messaging for candidates that we hope you may find helpful as you’re navigating these hard conversations during interviews and other candidate touchpoints,” she continued.

 Some employees pushed back on parts of “Recruiting Narrative” she shared, specifically on a talking point that touted a company commitment to give “$10 million to efforts committed to lifting Black voices and ending racial injustice.”
 (Facebook’s 2019 revenue was over $70 billion.)